Diversity and Sparsity: A New Perspective on Index Tracking: Introduction

 Full replication is simply to hold all the assets in the same proportions as the market index.
 It is the most intuitive index tracking approach and provides perfect tracking performance in a frictionless market.
 However, in practice, it leads to high transaction cost due to large numbers of index constituents, frequently rebalancing, churn in index members, and illiquid assets \cite{Strub2018,BenidisFeng2018}.

 In contrast, partial replication selects a small subset of assets from the index and rebalances at lower frequency (full replication usually require daily rebalancing).
 This significantly reduces transaction cost, but affects index tracking accuracy.
 Thus the optimisation problem of partial replication is to compose a small portfolio of assets with minimum index tracking error.
 This can be seen as involving two sub-problems: asset selection, selecting which subset of assets to hold; and asset allocation, distributing capital among the selected assets.
-However, for an optimal solution both of these should be tackled jointly, and as such methods for joint selection and allocation are the most well studied in the literature \cite{CanakgozBeasley2009,TakedaAkiko2013,Fastrich2014}.
+However, for an optimal solution both of these should be tackled jointly \cite{CanakgozBeasley2009,TakedaAkiko2013,Fastrich2014}.

 Finding sparse portfolios that replicate an index is a well studied problem due to its importance and broad relevance.
 The majority of studies look for a sparse portfolio by adding a cardinality constraint on the portfolio, such as $\ell_0$ norm or its variants. \cite{Gotoh2011} provided a nice review on the role of norm constraints.
 However, a severe problem for theses approaches is that cardinality-based constraints or their variants tend to result in risk concentration.
 That is, tracking the index by selecting a few assets tends to result in over-exposure to a single industry sector (e.g., banking), thus making the portfolio riskier due to vulnerability to a downturn in that sector.
 It is well known that a stock portfolio's risk has diversifiable and non-diversifiable components \cite{EvansJohn1968}.
 Adding a stock to a portfolio generally reduces diversifiable risk only if the portfolio does not yet account for all diversifiable risks.
 Thus risk minimisation and sparsity are not completely at odds -- constructing a sparse portfolio can be economically rational as not all assets in the benchmark further reduce diversifiable risk.
 Nevertheless, existing methods for partial index tracking generate portfolios with too much risk as they do not explicitly model portfolio diversity.